burke/cmultibyte/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+To run the tests, cd into the activesupport source and run:

+`cd /path/to/cmultibyte/ext ; make ; cd - ; bundle exec ruby -I./test -I./lib -r/path/to/cmultibyte/ext/cmultibyte.bundle test/multibyte_*`